mattermost/mattermost-handbook/contributors/onboarding/staff-onboarding-guide/engineer-onboarding.md

 ## Weeks 5-8 (Month 2): Work on your first project as dev owner

-* Begin work on your first large ish task and be the dev owner of it
+* Begin work on your first relatively large task (40 mana) and be the dev owner of it
 * Act as the dev owner in the spec/design/technical meetings
 * Write up a brief technical specification if necessary
 * Work on small/medium tickets each sprint alongside the larger task